annarabeony/anna-portfolio/case_studies/nomad.plan-an-eco-friendly-road-trip-among-friends.md

 ###### Poll

 **Maps & Itinerary -** The first thing we will see when we open the map will be the different stops of the itinerary on the map and the next stop highlight on the bottom-sheet.
 When we drag this bottom-sheet to the top, we can have a detailed view of the itinerary with all the stops.
-The selected stop (in green) will be defined according to the current position of the user/
+The selected stop (in green) will be defined according to the current position of the user.

 ![](https://annarabeonybucket.s3.eu-west-2.amazonaws.com/nomad_map_itinerary.png)